Cameron Students posing for a picture on Campus

 Work Study

-- Institutionally funded employment requires enrollment in a minimum of 6 credit hours for fall or spring or at least 3 credit hours for summer.
+1. Institutionally funded employment requires enrollment in at least 6 credit hours in fall or spring, or at least 3 credit hours in summer.

 Enrolled students can find open workstudy positions on campus on the Quick Links menu in AggieAccess.